 I don’t know whether it’s because I choose classic colors and patterns, or if it’s the nature of Anthropologie duvet covers, but all of my Anthropologie bedding has been exceptionally long-lived.
 My rosette quilt lived on for years until I finally sold it, and this textured, linen-like ivory duvet hasn’t even needed a repair yet (although I noticed the other day that a few buttons are missing from the closure of the top of the duvet cover- an easy basic sewing repair)

-If you are used to tossing stuff on your bed that may have touched the floor or the ground outdoors, try to stop doing this when you get a more delicate duvet cover.
-Even if your duvet cover is easy to wash, the texture or fabric may mean that excess washing will age the fabric.
+If you are accustomed to casually tossing stuff on your bed that may have touched the floor or the ground outdoors (like purses, backpacks, or shopping bags), try to break the habit.
+All that dirt and grime can transfer from durable outdoor fabrics to delicate bedding.
+Even if your duvet cover is easy to wash, excess washing can age the fabric.

-When I need to use my bed as a working surface (for example, for closet re-organizing) I toss a sheet or a throw blanket down to protect my duvet from dirt and/or snags.
+When I need to use my bed as a working surface (for example, for re-organizing my walk in dressing room) I toss a sheet or a throw blanket down to protect my duvet from dirt and/or snags.

-Keep the room (and your body!) clean to reduce the frequency of duvet cover washing
+2. Keep the room clean to reduce the frequency of duvet cover washing

 By minimizing how much dirt or dust is transferred from other areas of your home to your duvet cover, you can reduce the frequency of washing.
-Always keep a clean sheet between the duvet cover and bodies sleeping in the bed.
+This advice goes for what goes under the duvet as well: always keep a clean sheet between the duvet cover and bodies sleeping in the bed.

 While full-size duvet covers can sometimes fit in the standard home washing machines, queen-size and king-size duvet covers (unless they are made from a very thin fabric) often need to be washed in an oversized washing machine.

 The gentlest way to dry your duvet cover after washing it will also leave it the freshest: air and sunlight.
-If you don’t have a clothesline (and who does, these days!)
-You can rig up a temporary clothesline, use a travel clothesline, or lay your duvet cover over your deck railing (just be sure to cover the deck railing first with a clean drop cloths or towels to avoid transfer of dirt from the railing to your clean duvet cover.
+If you don’t have a clothesline (and who does, these days?!)
+You can rig up a temporary clothesline, use a travel clothesline, or lay your duvet cover over your deck railing (just be sure to cover the deck railing first with clean drop cloths or towels to avoid transferring dirt from the railing to your clean duvet cover.